Live Broadcast

 Reporting of side effects:

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System of Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medication.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Gabitril Storage
+5. Storage of Gabitril

 Keep out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and the bottle after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
+The expiry date is the last day of the month stated.

-Do not store at a temperature above 25 °C. Store in the original packaging.
+Do not store above 25°C. Store in the original package.

-Do not use Gabitril if you notice that the appearance of the tablets has changed (e.g. if you notice that the color changes: they are usually white).
+Do not use Gabitril if you notice that the appearance of the tablets has changed (e.g., if you notice that the color changes: they are usually white).

 Composition of Gabitril